-- > to establish a correlation between the variable component of remuneration tied to medium-to-long term objectives and the creation of value for shareholders, investors, customers, suppliers and, in general, the broader ecosystem, with an eye, in any event, to the sustainability of the Group and its actual results; - > to develop a culture of performance according to a Group approach; - > to contribute to the creation of a balanced mix of annual variable components and long-term variable components;

-to increase management retention at the level of the Banking Group.
+- > to establish a correlation between the variable component of remuneration tied to medium-to-long term objectives and the creation of value for shareholders, investors, customers, suppliers and, in general, the broader ecosystem, with an eye, in any event, to the sustainability of Banca Generali Group and its actual results; - > to develop a culture of performance according to a Banca Generali Group approach; - to contribute to the creation of a balanced mix of annual variable components and long-term variable components; - > to increase management retention at the level of the Banking Group.

-In keeping with market practice and investors' expectations, it is expected that the shares will be assigned and made available to the beneficiaries over an adequate deferred long-term period, contingent on the achievement of performance conditions by the Banca Generali Group and the Generali Group and verification of achievement of the related access gates, as detailed below.
+In keeping with market practice and investors' expectations, it is expected that the shares will be assigned and made available to the beneficiaries over an adequate deferred long-term period, contingent on the achievement of performance conditions by Banca Generali Group and verification of achievement of the related access gates, as detailed below.